ModelEngineering/ExtendedFitter/docs/source/index.rst

 fitterpp (pronounced "fitter plus plus") extends the capabilities of ``lmfit`` in several ways:

+1. simplifies the parameter fitting process;

-1. ensures that the parameters reported have the smallest residual sum of squares;
+2. ensures that the parameters reported have the smallest residual sum of squares;

-2. provides for running several optimizers in sequence;
+3. provides for running several optimizers in sequence;

-3. reports statistics on the runtime and quality improvmenets (reductions in residual sum of squares).
+4. reports statistics on the runtime and quality improvmenets (reductions in residual sum of squares).

 .. toctree::